Thesis

 Source: Perplexity

-Perplexity operates on a subscription-based freemium business model where basic functions are offered at no cost and additional features may be added with a monthly fee.
-Perplexity had three pricing tiers as of June 2024.
+Perplexity operates on a subscription-based freemium business model where basic functions are offered at no cost, and additional features may be added with a monthly fee.
+Perplexity had three pricing tiers as of January 2025.

-2. Pro: The pro tier, which costs $20 per month, offers everything in the free plan, plus 600 Pro searches per day.
-Pro searches use a variety of models to provide extensively researched answers with improved accuracy, like GPT-4 Turbo and Claude 3.
-It also allows for file uploads, and a $5 monthly credit to use on Perplexity’s API.
+Pro: The pro tier, which costs $20 per month, offers everything in the free plan, plus 600 Pro searches per day.
+Pro searches use a variety of models to provide extensively researched answers with improved accuracy, like GPT-4o and Claude-3.
+It also allows for file uploads and a $5 monthly credit to use on Perplexity’s API.

-In addition to its subscription services, Perplexity is exploring revenue generation through advertising.
+In addition to its subscription services, Perplexity has expanded to generating revenue through advertising.
 In April 2024, the company announced future plans to integrate ads into its platform.
 This move comes as a reversal of its previous stance on its website, where it had previously stated that search should be “free from the influence of advertising-driven models.”
-A line that, in March 2024 was removed from Perplexity’s site.
+A line that, in March 2024, was removed from Perplexity’s site.
 In this announcement, Perplexity’s Chief Business Officer, Dmitry Shevelenko, said, “advertising was always part of how we’re going to build a great business.”
-Although the future method of employing advertising in the product is not yet definite, Srinivas noted that “when ads are done right it’s amazing, and generative AI is going to help us build even better targeting.”
+Srinivas noted that “when ads are done right it’s amazing, and generative AI is going to help us build even better targeting.”

 Traction